jrean/laravel-user-verification/README.md

 - Overwrite and customize the view name for the getVerificationError method (not mandatory)
 - Create the verification error view according to the defined path (mandatory)
-- Overwrite the contructor (mandatory)
+- Overwrite the contructor (not mandatory)
-- Overwrite the postRegister method (mandatory)
+- Overwrite the postRegister/register method (mandatory)

 ```
     ...